View all Management and Supervisory Development faculty.

 Mark Van Heuvel

-Mark J. Van Heuvel is an Adjunct Faculty Member at PCC instructing various courses in Project Management, Innovation, and other supervisory management courses.
-Mark holds an MBA and is Managing Director of Leiden Capital Group, a West Coast Based Merger and Acquisition Firm.
-Mark has written numerous publications including Your Winning Project, The Business Exit Manual, Before You Buy a Business, and The Business Staging Guide.
+Mark J. Van Heuvel is an adjunct faculty member instructing various courses in Project Management, Principles of Management, Stress Management, and other courses.
+Mark holds an MBA and is Managing Director of Laren Group LLC, a west coast commercial real estate firm.
+Mark has authored numerous publications including Your Winning Project, Before You Buy a Business, and many others.